Who We Are

-I am a Yale-trained nurse practitioner and wellness expert with over 10 years of experience in preventive medicine.
+I am a Yale-trained nurse practitioner, IFM-Certified Practitioner, and wellness expert with over 10 years of experience in preventive medicine.
 I have spent much of my career ferociously seeking expertise in integrative and functional medicine, and have studied with great minds and mentors.
-I’m currently deeply entrenched in the Institute for Functional Medicine’s certification program, having completed the hormone, GI, biotransformation, and energy modules, as well as Applying Functional Medicine in Clinical Practice.
-I am also completing my certification with the Kalish Institute for Functional Medicine.
+I completed my Institute for Functional Medicine certification in December 2020, and am also completing my certification with the Kalish Institute for Functional Medicine.
 I am currently pursuing my doctorate in nursing practice at the University of Connecticut.

-My passion and excitement for integrative medicine stems from my personal belief that our bodies are designed to heal.
+My passion and excitement for integrative and functional medicine stems from my personal belief that our bodies are designed to heal.
 With the right tools and proper fuel, we can conquer chronic illness, prevent debilitating conditions, and be fully present in our lives.
 I strive to find the root cause of your symptoms rather than simply applying a pharmaceutical band-aid.

 In the early years of my career, I cared for individuals living with HIV and other infectious diseases.
 My patients were often quite sick, and their care was complicated.
 These years gave me a solid foundation in conventional methodologies and the complexities of dis-ease.
 I have seen examples of conditions in which pharmaceuticals are absolutely necessary and lifesaving.
 However, I also know that in many cases our bodies are capable of healing themselves, and my practice is devoted to helping you do just that.
 Targeted nutritional interventions, smart supplementation, and root-cause resolution medicine allows me to guide you to healing, yet I am well trained to use and manage medications when appropriate.